Overview

 The goal of this strategy is to:

-• celebrate our culture through recognition of the lands Traditional Owners;
+• celebrate our culture through recognition of the land's Traditional Owners;

 • create a strong brand for the region;

-• support a positive experience for visitors; and
+• support a positive experience for visitors; and,

-• nurture community pride
+• nurture community pride.

 With ever-increasing visitor numbers to the region, signage is a crucial part of creating a positive and consistent visitor experience.
 One key outcome of this strategy, which aligns with Council's Blueprint 100 is to create a sense of arrival at each destination and leave a lasting impression on visitors of which residents can be proud.